mrclay/minify/README.txt

 See UPGRADING.txt for instructions.

-INSTALLATION AND USAGE:

-1. Place the /min/ directory as a child of your DOCUMENT_ROOT
-directory: i.e. you will have: /home/user/www/min

-2. Open http://yourdomain/min/ in a web browser.
-This will forward you to the Minify URI Builder application, which will help you quickly start using Minify to serve content on your site.

-See the User Guide: http://code.google.com/p/minify/wiki/UserGuide

 UNIT TESTING:

 1. Place the /min_unit_tests/ directory as a child of your DOCUMENT_ROOT
-directory: i.e. you will have: /home/user/www/public_html/min_unit_tests
+directory: i.e. you will have: /home/example/www/min_unit_tests

-2. To run unit tests, access: http://yourdomain/min_unit_tests/test_all.php
+2. To run unit tests, access: http://example.org/min_unit_tests/test_all.php

 (If you wish, the other test_*.php files can be run to test individual components with more verbose output.)